T-Mobile US Inc. (TMUS)'s Financial Results Comparing With NII Holdings Inc. (NASDAQ:NIHD) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of T-Mobile US Inc. are 0.7 and 0.6.
-Competitively, NII Holdings Inc. has 1.2 and 1.2 for Current and Quick Ratio.
-NII Holdings Inc.’s better ability to pay short and long-term obligations than T-Mobile US Inc.
+T-Mobile US Inc.’s Current Ratio and Quick Ratio are 0.7 and 0.6 respectively.
+The Current Ratio and Quick Ratio of its competitor NII Holdings Inc. are 1.2 and 1.2 respectively.
+NII Holdings Inc. therefore has a better chance of paying off short and long-term obligations compared to T-Mobile US Inc.

-Roughly 34.8% of T-Mobile US Inc. shares are held by institutional investors while 74.7% of NII Holdings Inc. are owned by institutional investors.
-T-Mobile US Inc.’s share held by insiders are 0.5%.
-Competitively, NII Holdings Inc. has 0.5% of it’s share held by insiders.
+The shares of both T-Mobile US Inc. and NII Holdings Inc. are owned by institutional investors at 34.8% and 74.7% respectively.
+T-Mobile US Inc.’s share owned by insiders are 0.5%.
+Competitively, NII Holdings Inc. has 0.5% of it’s share owned by insiders.

 Performance